gnolang/gno/docs/how-to-guides/creating-grc20.md

 - Calling the `BalanceOf` method would return the total balance of an account.
 - Calling the `Allowance` method would set an account as an allowed spender to serve on behalf of the owner.
-- Calling the `transfer` method would transfer a configurable amount of token from the calling account to another account, either owned or unowned.
+- Calling the `transfer` method transfers a configurable amount of token from the calling account to another account, either owned or unowned.
-- Calling the `Approve` method would approve a calling account to spend a configurable amount of token on behalf of the token owner.
+- Calling the `Approve` method approves a calling account to spend a configurable amount of token(s) on behalf of the token owner.
-- Calling the `TransferFrom` method would transfer a configurable amount of token from an account that granted approval to another account, either owned or unowned.
+- Calling the `TransferFrom` method transfers a configurable amount of token from an account that granted approval to another account, either owned or unowned.
-- Calling the `Mint` method would create a configurable number of tokens by the administrator.
+- Calling the `Mint` method creates a configurable number of tokens by the administrator.
-- Calling the `Burn` method would destroy a configurable number of tokens by the administrator.
+- Calling the `Burn` method destroys a configurable number of tokens by the administrator.
-- Calling the `Render` method would return a user's `balance` as a formatted string.
+- Calling the `Render` method returns a user's `balance` as a formatted string.
 Learn more about the `Render` method and how it's used [here](../concepts/realms.md).
-- Finally, we provide a local function to assert that the calling account is in fact the owner, otherwise panic.
-This is a very important function that serves to prevent abuse by non-administrators.
+- Lastly, we provide a local function designed to verify that the calling account is indeed the owner; it triggers a panic if this is not the case.
+This critical function acts as a safeguard to prevent unauthorized actions by non-administrators.

 ## Conclusion